-Many companies fail at this stage and their products’ sales decline without having ever experienced maturity.
+Even though you’re experiencing growth, many companies still fail at this stage and their products’ sales decline without having ever experienced maturity.

 So the lesson is clear: if a product is in the growth stage, it is important to have a strategy to keep it there even as new competitors start fighting for its audience.